 - Use the 'buddy system' and have your children team up with other children and parents when walking to and from school.
-Consider getting together with neighbourhood parents and devise a schedule where an adult is always accompanying the children – each taking their turn to supervise the children.
-This will not only give all the parents peace of mind but make your children feel more secure.
+If you live in a high-traffic community consider getting together with other parents in your neighbourhood and devise a schedule where one adult is always accompanying the children – each taking their turn to supervise the children.
+This will not only give each parent peace of mind but also give your children a sense of security.

-- Teach your children that they cannot go anywhere without your permission – not even a relative.
+- Teach your children that they cannot go anywhere without ‘your’ permission.

-- Teach your children to never talk to strangers or accept rides or gifts.
+- Teach your children to never talk to strangers or accept rides or gifts from strangers.

-- Children should report an incident to '911' first before calling parents.
+- Children should report an incident to ‘911’ before calling parents.